pjrebsch/memorb/README.md

 ### Registering methods that aren't (yet) defined

 Memorb will allow you to register a method to be memoized before that method is actually defined.
-In fact, this is the normal behavior when specifying method registrations as part of the Memorb module inclusion.
+In fact, this is the normal behavior when using inline registration.
 However, since registration of a method adds it to the prepended mixin for the class, `respond_to?` will return true on all instances, even if the method never actually gets defined on them.

 **There are plans to change automatic method overriding upon registration which would resolve this.**